RazinAleksandr/Algorithms-ITMO/README.md

 and Breadth-first search)
 - Algorithms_6 - The use of path search algorithms on weighted graphs (Dijkstra's, A* and Bellman-Ford algorithms)
+- Algorithms_8 - Practical analysis of advanced algorithms (Floyd-Warshall and Johnson algorithms)